JasonLocklin/Dissertation/VWM/Methods.md

 ### Participants

-Patients and controls performed a standard covert orienting task and a visual working memory task (both described below).
-The covert orienting task was performed by two groups, a group of eight neurological patients, recruited from the Neurological Patient Database (Funded through the Heart and Stroke Foundation of Ontario, <https://uwaterloo.ca/neurological-patient-database>), who showed symptoms of neglect in pre-testing (3 male, 2 left handed, mean age of 66, see table \ref{tbl_VWM} for more details), and a healthy older control group of eight recruited from the University of Waterloo's Research on Aging Participant pool (3 male, handedness untested, mean age of 74).
+Patients and controls performed a standard covert orienting task as a measure of spatial attention and a visual working memory task (both described below).
+The covert orienting task was performed by two groups, a group of eight neurological patients, recruited from the Neurological Patient Database (Funded through the Heart and Stroke Foundation of Ontario, <https://uwaterloo.ca/neurological-patient-database>), who showed symptoms of neglect in pre-testing (3 male, 2 left handed, mean age of 66; table \ref{tbl_VWM}), and a healthy older control group of eight individuals recruited from the University of
+Waterloo's Research on Aging Participant pool (3 male, handedness untested, mean age of 74).
 All of the neurological patients were at least 9 months post injury.
 The study was approved by the